Elaine Johannes, PhD

 Kansas Health Foundation Distinguished Professor in Community Health

-Dept. of Applied Human Sciences, College of Health and Human Sciences, Kansas State University
+State Extension Specialist, School of Human Sciences, College of Health and Human Sciences

 Related Web Forums